Make a vow to expand your style

 Put on jewelry last

-When getting dressed for work, a night out, or other occasion, make a point to your jewelry on last, as the finishing touch—after you’ve applied perfume, makeup or hand creams.
-All of those chemicals can buildup on the surface of your accessories over time, dulling their brilliance and spreading germs.
+When getting dressed for work, a night out, or other occasion, make a point to put your jewelry on last, as the finishing touch—after you’ve applied perfume, makeup or hand creams.
+All of those chemicals can buildup on the surface of your accessories over time, dulling their brilliance and potentially harm them.
 When you wash your hands, also take the time to remove rings or bracelets that will get splashed.

 Properly clean your jewelry